neftjs/neft/index.coffee.md

 Use this module to handle requests and responses (e.g. by the HTTP protocol or just locally to handle different URIs).

-*App* object always has one instance of this class `App.routing`, so manual loading this module is not required in most cases.

 	'use strict'

 	utils = require 'utils'